CircuitVerse/Interactive-Book/docs/latches.md

 ## SR Latch

-SR Latch is also called as Set Reset Latch.
-This latch affects the outputs as long as the enable, E is maintained at ‘1’.
-The circuit diagram of SR Latch is shown in the following figure.
+SR Latch is also called a Set Reset Latch.
+This latch affects the outputs as long as they enable, E is maintained at ‘1’.
+The circuit diagram of the SR Latch is shown in the following figure.

 <div style="text-align:center"><img src="../assets/images/sr_latch.jpg" /></div>

 This circuit has two inputs S & R and two outputs Q(t) & Q(t)’.
-The **upper NOR gate** has two inputs R & complement of present state, Q(t)’ and produces next state, Q(t+1) when enable, E is ‘1’.
+The **upper NOR gate** has two inputs R & complement of the present state, Q(t)’ and produces next state, Q(t+1) when enable, E is ‘1’.
 Similarly, the **lower NOR gate** has two inputs S & present state, Q(t) and produces complement of next state, Q(t+1)’ when enable, E is ‘1’.

 We know that a 2-input NOR gate produces an output, which is the complement of another input when one of the input is ‘0’.
 Similarly, it produces ‘0’ output, when one of the input is ‘1’.